Do pregnant women and people have opportunities to participate in clinical trials?

 Rebekah Burrow is leading this research.

-While I was pregnant I struggled to find information about how safe the medicine I would normally take was, for me and my growing baby.
-I also struggled to find information about whether the medicine would work less well, or differently, while I was pregnant.
-I talked to Professor Mike Clarke who developed the idea for this piece of research with me.
+While I was pregnant I struggled to find information about whether the medicines I normally took were safe for me and my growing baby.
+I also struggled to find information about whether these medicines worked differently during pregnant.
+I talked to Professor Mike Clarke who helped me to develop the idea for this research.

 What is the problem?

-Pregnant women and people are included in clinical trials when the trial is testing something related to the pregnancy, or birth, that might help the mother, birthing parent, or baby.
-Clinical trials are a type of research.
+Pregnant women and people are included in clinical trials mainly when the trial is testing something related to pregnancy or birth that might help the mother or baby.
+Clinical trials are a type of research that tests healthcare treatments.
 Clinical trials need to study people (participants) who are representative of real patients.
-When they do, we can work out how safe and effective the interventions (maybe a medicine or a test) being trialed are, for real patients.
+When they do, we can work out how safe and effective the interventions (such as a medicine or a test) being trialed are, for real patients.

 Pregnant people are not allowed to take part in most clinical trials.
 For example, they are often excluded from trials testing a drug to manage depression, a vaccine to prevent COVID, or a test for urinary tract infections.

 Many pregnant people have common medical conditions.
-Without evidence from clinical trials, doctors and midwives often don’t know if the care they would normally give is safe.
+Without evidence from clinical trials, doctors and midwives often don’t know if the care they would normally give is safe during pregnancy.
 They often don’t know if the care they would normally give works as well when someone is pregnant.

-Sometimes, this means doctors and midwifes do not give normal care that is safe and effective.
+Sometimes, this means doctors and midwifes do not provide standard care, even when it is safe and effective.
 Without this care, babies are more likely to be born prematurely, or die.
 Women and pregnant people are more likely to die.
-There are lots of reasons why pregnant people are not included all clinical trials, like knowing something tested in the trial is dangerous for a growing baby.
-But some clinical trials have proved it is possible to include pregnant people, even in tricky situations.
+There are lots of reasons why pregnant people are not included in all clinical trials, such as concerns that a treatment could be harmful to a developing baby.
+However, some clinical trials have shown that it is possible to include pregnant people, even in difficult situations.
 Many pregnant people would like to be given the choice of whether or not to take part in clinical trials.
-They say they want to help other people, or they hope it will provide better care, or some other benefit for them or their baby.
+They say they want to help other people, or hope it will provide better care for them or their baby.

 One organisation in the UK, the National Institute for Health and Care Research, spends money on lots of clinical trials.
 These trials are the sort of trials that doctors rely on to know how to treat patients.
-We do not know much about how many of these clinical trials include pregnant people.
-We know they are the most likely clinical trials to include people who are pregnant.
+We did not know much about how many of these clinical trials include pregnant people, even though they are among the most likely trials to do so.

 What research did we do?